risc0/risc0/website/api_versioned_docs/version-0.19/bonsai/bonsai-on-eth.md

 # use fibonacci_methods::FIBONACCI_ID;
 # use risc0_zkvm::sha::Digest;

-/// Exmaple code for sending a REST API request to the Bonsai relay service to
+/// Example code for sending a REST API request to the Bonsai relay service to
 /// requests, execution, proving, and on-chain callback for a zkVM guest
 /// application.
 #[derive(Parser, Debug)]